-Welcome to the repository of articles published by Eastside Church of he Cross.
+Welcome to the repository of articles published through Christ Fellowship of Springfield, Missouri, Christ Reformed Church of Nevada, Missouri and Eastside Church of the Cross, Louisburg, Kansas.

-This site is a repository of Biblical research with some blog-like features, such as comment sections.
+This site is a repository of Biblical research with some blog-like features, such as comment sections (though comments are generally turned off).
 It is a collection of articles or article-ideas under development related to Jesus, field research conducted in Israel at Megiddo and Tel Gezer, historic, systematic, biblical and practical theology, and interpretive and textual matters including the Greek, Hebrew and Aramaic manuscripts (and cognate languages such as Ugaritic and Egyptian) related to the Bible… and all of this in the context of a local church.
-Indeed, all of these articles have been funded, in one way or another, by the large hearts of the members of Eastside Church of the Cross.

 The articles generally fit within the range of Martin Luther’s 1518 Heidelberg Disputation, the biblical-theological writings of Geerhardus Vos, Meredith G. Kline and Greg K. Beale and the basic hermeneutic that is called redemptive-historical and covenantal.

 We have a keen interest in 2nd Temple Judaism, but we do not endorse the constant tendency to pit historical studies against reformational protestant theology, and we strongly affirm the doctrine of Justification as historically understood by reformation theologians.
 We confess the orthodox creeds of Christianity and we find that European skepticism and liberal Americanism result in a kind of thinking that is arrogantly and uncritically critical of most Biblical doctrines.